GSA/digitalgov.gov/content/news/2024/09/2024-09-23-delivering-a-digital-first-public-experience-one-agencys-plan.md

 ---
-source: ""
 date: 2024-09-23 00:00:00 -0500
-title: Delivering a digital-first public experience One agencys plan
+title: "Delivering a digital-first public experience: One agency's plan"
-deck: Learn how GSA is approaching the requirements in OMB memo M-23-22
+deck: "Learn how GSA is approaching the requirements in OMB memo M-23-22"
-summary: Learn how GSA is tackling the 100+ requirements of OMB memo M-23-22, Delivering a Digital-First Public Experience.
+summary: "Learn how GSA is tackling the 100+ requirements of OMB memo M-23-22, Delivering a Digital-First Public Experience."

 # See all topics at https://digital.gov/topics
 topics:
   - accessibility
   - digital-service-delivery
   - content-strategy
   - design
+  - user-experience

 # See all authors at https://digital.gov/authors
 authors:
   - jessica-marine

 slug: delivering-a-digital-first-public-experience-one-agencys-plan

-primary_image: 10x-areas-of-focus
+primary_image: ""

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 In December 2018, the 21st Century Integrated Digital Experience Act (21st Century IDEA) was signed into law.
 It requires all executive branch agencies to:

 * Modernize their websites